Guide for Dealers: Fixed Ops SEO is Different Than New Car SEO Services

-Fixed ops SEO services are significantly different than what dealerships use for front of house SEO.
+Fixed ops SEO is significantly different than what dealerships use for front of house SEO.
 Shoppers search for OEM parts differently than they search for new automobiles.
 Front of the house marketing uses different search terms.
 It also has a different path to purchase than back of the house marketing for fixed ops parts sales.

 1).
 By searching by OEM part type, including make/model/year modifiers;